 Do you have missing teeth?
-It is critically important to replace missing teeth.
+It is important to replace missing teeth.
 Eating and chewing with missing teeth can sabotage your bite and lead to incessant discomfort.
-Missing teeth can give rise to a mouth rearrangement that often results in facial changes that look decrepit.
+Missing teeth can give rise to a mouth rearrangement that often results in facial changes that look elderly.

-A single tooth implant procedure may be done if a tooth has been extracted or is missing.
+A single tooth implant procedure is available if a tooth has been extracted or is missing.
 A titanium implant base is placed into the jawbone to resemble the tooth root.
-We allow a period of time for the jawbone to heal over the implant base before fitting for a crown.
+We allow a period for the jawbone to heal over the implant base before fitting for a crown.

-Next, an abutment is screwed into the base of the implant to allow for a crown to be fitted on top.
-Finally, a custom fabricated crown is placed over the abutment to function like a real tooth.
+Next, an abutment is screwed into the implant base to allow for crown attachment on top.
+Finally, a custom fabricated crown is placed over the abutment, restoring function like a natural tooth.

-First, the gum tissue is opened and the jaw bone is tapped with a small drill and then drilled with a wider drill.
-The implant is inserted into place.
-The gum tissues are then closed and the healing phase begins.
-This may take anywhere from 3-6 months to ensure a strong base.
+Phase 1: The surgeon makes a precisely regulated incision in the gum tissues.
+The surgeon opens the gum tissue, and the jaw bone is tapped with a small drill and then drilled with a wider drill.
+The dentist secures the implant to the jawbone.
+The gum tissues are then closed, and the healing phase begins.
+Healing may take anywhere from 3-6 months.

 Do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 There will be a metal healing abutment protruding through the gingival (gum) tissue.

 BLEEDING.
 Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding can be controlled by biting on a gauze pad placed directly on the bleeding area for 30 minutes.
-If bleeding continues please call the office for further instructions.
+You can control excessive bleeding by biting on a gauze pad placed directly on the bleeding area for 30 minutes.
+If bleeding continues, please call the office for further instructions.

 SWELLING.
-Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon as it is the body's normal process in repairing itself.
+Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon as it is the body's normal process of repairing itself.
 Swelling does not always appear immediately.
 It may take 12 to 24 hours before swelling becomes apparent.
 Swelling may not reach its maximum until 2-3 days post-surgery.
-Swelling may be minimized by the immediate use of ice packs post-surgery.
-Two baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
+You can minimize swelling by the immediate use of ice packs post-surgery.
+You can apply two baggies filled with ice or ice packs to the same side of the face as the surgery.
 The ice packs should be left on continuously while you are awake.
 After 36 hours, ice has no beneficial effect.
-If swelling or jaw stiffness has persisted for several days call the office.
+If swelling or jaw stiffness has persisted for several days, call the office.

 DIET.
 Drink plenty of fluids.
 Avoid hot liquids or hot food.
-Soft food and liquids should be eaten on the day of surgery.
-Return to a normal diet as soon as possible unless otherwise directed.
+After surgery on the day, eat only soft foods or beverages.
+Resume your regular diet as soon as possible unless otherwise directed.

 PAIN MEDICATION.
 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
-Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
-For severe pain, the prescribed medication should be taken as directed.
+For moderate pain, take 1 or 2 Tylenol or Extra Strength.
+You can take Tylenol or Extra Strength every 3-4 hours.
+Ibuprofen (Advil or Motrin) is an decent alternative to Tylenol.
+Ibuprofen, bought over the counter, comes in 200 mg tablets: you can take 2-3 tablets every 3-4 hours as needed for pain.
+For severe pain, take the prescribed medication as directed.
 Be sure to take the prescribed antibiotics as directed to help prevent infection.
-Do not take any of the above medication if you are allergic, or have been instructed by Woodcreek Dentistry not to take it.
+Do not take any of the above medication if you are allergic or were instructed by Woodcreek Dentistry not to take it.

 PHYSICAL ACTIVITY.
 Keep physical activities to a minimum immediately following surgery.
 Physical activity could cause throbbing or bleeding of the surgical implant area.

 WEARING DENTURES.
 You will always have teeth during your recovery period.
-Temporary partial dentures or full denture arches should not be used immediately after surgery and for at least 10 days.
+Temporary partial dentures or full denture arches should not be used immediately after surgery and at least ten days.